Entanglement Routing over Networks with Time Multiplexed Repeaters: Protocol Design: Multipath Routing with Time Multiplexed Repeaters

-\paragraph*{Performance Metric:}The goal of this paper is to compare the average entanglement distribution rate achieved by different routing protocols over a variety of network conditions.
+\paragraph*{Performance Metric} This paper aims to compare the average entanglement distribution rate achieved by different routing protocols over various network conditions.
 After each entanglement generation attempt occurs, the network will have different links present/absent.
 This instance of the network can be thought of as a particular network snapshot.
 The average number of Bell pairs shared between consumers given by a certain protocol for a particular network snapshot is defined as:

 where $\mathcal{L}$ is the set of link-disjoint paths connecting Alice and Bob allowed by the particular snapshot $S$ and by the protocol being evaluated, $l\in\mathcal{L}$ is a single path in $\mathcal{L}$, $i\in l$ is a node along the path $l$ (not including Alice and Bob), and $q_i$ is the probability that a BSM will succeed at node $i$.
 The average rate of a protocol as a function of $k$ given a certain network is defined as: